estruyf/vscode-sparkup/README.md

 - Incorporating inclusive language
 - Optimizing for search engine ranking with SEO
 - Simplifying your content
+- Generating headlines based on the content
-- Generating headlines based on the content.
+- Generating categories and tags based on the provided content.

 ## Tutorial